johnstonskj/johnstonskj.github.io/fun.md

 individual and team productivity.
 Scala has played a role in this but it appears that the current leading choice is now Kotlin, which I have to say I do like a lot.
 Additionally there is interest in non-JVM languages with Go and Rust being the two front runners.
+For small tools I have tended to rely on Python since the mid 90's, although I have become worryingly comfortable writing shell (zsh) scripts.

-At home, [Racket](https://racket-lang.org/) is my favorite small tool language.
+At home, [Racket](https://racket-lang.org/) is my favorite small tool language, taking the place of Python for a lot of tasks.
+I have also started to use Rust more at home as well.

 ## Interesting Links